nephics/euvat-direct/README.md

 }
 ```

-You can also choose to set up a [node.js CORS Proxy server](https://github.com/gr2m/CORS-Proxy).

 ## Support

-Support for the software can be provided on a commercial basis, please see [www.nephics.com](https://www.nephics.com) for contact information.
+Support for the software can be provided on a commercial basis, please see [www.nephics.se](https://www.nephics.se) for contact information.

 ## License